What were the facts?

 What were the legal issues?

 The court had to decide whether SAI was entitled to claim $4,230 in damages and whether the additional $200,000 was proportionate to the matters in dispute.

 What was decided by the Court?

-Moshinsky J held that Mr Johnstone was in breach of his employment contract with SAI by copying confidential computer files and also by working for a competitor during the two week gardening leave period.
-Mr Johnstone was also found to have breached obligations under sections 182 and 183 of the Corporations Act 2001 (Cth) not to use his position or information obtained through his position to benefit himself or another or to cause detriment to the corporation.
+Mr Johnstone was found to be in breach of his employment contract with SAI by copying confidential files and also by working for a competitor during the two week gardening leave period.
+Moshinsky J also held that Mr Johnstone breached obligations under sections 182 and 183 of the Corporations Act 2001 (Cth) not to use his position or information obtained through his position to benefit himself or another or to cause detriment to the corporation.